miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `BERTopics/`: folder with the trained topic models.

 ### Formatted_Results - Directory
 Folder with excel files that display the results in a format that is easier to understand and interpret.
-It is available in the Github Repository with intermediate data files and results.
+It is available in the Github Repository.